fpatrick/cas/README.md

     - Create scripts with terminal commands to run using cron
         - Scripts created use a .lock file to prevent run commands alredy running

-### Use Examples:
+### Why use it?:
-    Command rclone to copy your cloud drive to local without occupying terminal
+    - Command rclone to copy your cloud drive to a local folder without occupying terminal
-    Make a script with terminal commands to easily add to cron
+    - Make a script with terminal commands to easily add to cron

 ## Bugs